 Austin is a traveler’s town.
 Year after year, it boosts its reputation as the ideal resting place for expats from New York, Los Angeles, San Francisco, and pretty much any other large North American city you can think of.
-It has managed to become more than the capitol of Texas, but a destination apart from the state.
+It has managed to become more than the capital of Texas—it’s more a cultural fixture on the national stage.

 Luckily, its central location makes Austin one of the easiest quick-trip cities in the states.
-Domestic flights are often cheap and the Austin-Bergstrom International Airport is a smooth 20 minutes from downtown (oh, those Texas highways) if you don’t hit rush hour.
+Domestic flights are often inexpensive and the Austin-Bergstrom International Airport is a smooth 20 minutes from downtown (oh, those Texas highways) if you don’t hit rush hour traffic.
 We recommend planning your departure and arrival for early morning or late evening.

 If we have one other piece of advice for any traveler heading to Austin, whether for business or pleasure, it’s to come hungry.
 And we mean hungry.
 While Austin is a town full of unexpected and entertaining things to do (axe throwing, live music, paddle boarding––more on that below), it’s the eating that’ll really make your trip.
 Regardless of your dietary preferences, Austin has you covered—from innovative vegan fare to mouthwatering globally inspired small plates and, of course, barbecue galore.

-10:00 a.m.: While Austin certainly does brunch (and does it well), it’s time for breakfast tacos.
+10 a.m.: While Austin certainly does brunch (and does it well), it’s time for breakfast tacos.
 In the summer, head to Taco Joint.
 There are two Taco Joint locations, but you’ll head to the one on East Riverside Drive on the south side of the lake.
 Grab your tacos to go and continue to Barton Springs for a late morning nature stroll and swim.
-The joint itself is bare-bones and may even seem a little in the middle of nowhere, but the tacos will tell you why it’s one of the more well known (not touristy) spots in the city.
+The joint itself is bare-bones and may even seem a little in the middle of nowhere, but the tacos will tell you why it’s one of the more well-known (not touristy) spots in the city.

 11 a.m.: From Barton Springs, continue in pursuit of the best natural scenery in Austin and head to Campbell’s Hole.
 Because Barton Springs is quite the social spot on holidays and weekends, we recommend Campbell’s Hole for some peace and quiet; it’s just a short hike away from Barton.
 Spend some time in the late morning sun before heading back into town.

-3:00 p.m.: Take a load off after that boozy lunch at South Congress Hotel’s rooftop pool—a slightly hidden enclave of sun and trees.
+3 p.m.: Take a load off after that boozy lunch at South Congress Hotel’s rooftop pool—a slightly hidden enclave of sun and trees.
 Never too crowded and just the right size, it’s the appropriate midday getaway spot from the bustle of SoCo.
 If, instead, you’d like to further explore the neighborhood, take a walk down South Congress Ave, popping into local shops (there are some great vintage clothing stores, like Maya Star and Feather’s Boutique) and grabbing an afternoon iced latte at Plaza Colombian Coffee Bar.

-5:30 p.m.: Whether you worked up a sweat at the festival or sunbathed in the park, you deserve some barbeque.
+5:30 p.m.: Whether you worked up a sweat strolling down South Congress Ave or sunbathing by a rooftop pool, you deserve some barbeque.
 Stroll around Zilker Park towards the convention center to Terry Black’s Barbeque, where you’re guaranteed to have an authentically Texan experience.
 There’s even generous patio seating for sunny days.

-8:00 p.m.: Finish crossing the bridge if you haven’t already towards downtown Austin.
+8 p.m.: Finish crossing the bridge if you haven’t already towards downtown Austin.
 Austin City Limits Live venue, which is just a few blocks off the bridge on Willie Nelson Boulevard, has incredible live music quite literally every night.
-From jazz to country, blues, and even 80s, ACL has the city covered with (actually great) cover bands, local artists, and legends.
+From jazz to country, blues, and even ‘80s rock, ACL has the city covered with (actually great) cover bands, local artists, and legends.